 Hermosa Beach

-Keep cruising south along The Strand bike path from Manhattan Beach and you’ll come to Hermosa Beach, another beautiful South Bay beach.
-You’ll find the pristine, relaxing sand and sea here intoxicating.
+Keep cruising south along The Strand bike path from Manhattan Beach, and you’ll come to Hermosa Beach, another beautiful South Bay beach.
+You’ll find the pristine, relaxing sand and sea at this stunning location intoxicating.

 Connected by the Marvin Braude Bike Trail to many of the other Los Angeles beaches, Hermosa Beach is easy to reach and attracts many visitors to its enchanting shores.
-If you didn’t arrive in Los Angeles with a bicycle, there are numerous bike rental shops to offer you the best deal for your visit.
+If you didn’t bring along a bicycle, there are numerous bike rental shops in close proximity to offer you the best deal for your visit.

 There are also volleyball courts and plenty of space to enjoy the beautiful sands of Hermosa Beach.